ATSSA and The Foundation: Working Together To Make Zero Deaths A Reality

 Toward Zero Names - The Foundation offers the National Work Zone Memorial honoring lives lost in work zones to help make fatalities “real” to policy makers and drivers.

-Unveiled in April 2002, “The National Work Zone Memorial - Respect and Remembrance: Reflections of Life on the Road” program is a living tribute to their memory, traveling to communities cross-country year-round to raise public awareness of the need to respect and stay safe in America’s roadway work zones.
+- Purpose - Unveiled in April 2002, “The National Work Zone Memorial - Respect and Remembrance: Reflections of Life on the Road” program is a living tribute to the memory of lives lost in work zones.
+The Memorial travels to communities cross-country, year-round to raise public awareness of the need to respect and stay safe in America’s roadway work zones.

-The NWZ Memorial has visited many sites since its inception in 2002.
-The NWZ Memorial is available to anyone interested in increasing public awareness in roadway safety.
-The Foundation encourages ATSSA members, ATSSA chapters, and state DOTs to host the NWZ Memorial at your next event.
-To host the NWZ Memorial, please complete and submit the application below.
+- Host the Memorial - The Memorial is available to anyone interested in increasing roadway safety awareness.
+The Foundation encourages ATSSA members, ATSSA chapters, state DOTs, and industry leaders to host the Memorial at your next event.